 As Russia strikes Europe again, when will this hybrid war with Nato turn physical?

-As Russia provokes Europe with drones, jets, strikes on tankers and is the prime suspect in the bombing of a Polish train, it is becoming increasingly likely that Nato may have to act, warns world affairs editor Sam Kiley
+As Russia provokes Europe with drones, jets, and strikes on tankers, and is the prime suspect in the bombing of a Polish train, it is becoming increasingly likely that Nato will have to act, warns world affairs editor Sam Kiley

-And this malevolent blend allows Vladimir Putin to punch well above his weight.

-Russia is the prime suspect in Monday’s bombing of the Warsaw to Lublin rail line, a main artery from Poland for Ukraine.
+Russia is the prime suspect in Monday’s bombing of the Warsaw to Lublin railway line, a main artery from Poland to Ukraine.

-Prime Minister Donald Tusk described them as an “unprecedented act” and pinned the blame on two Ukrainians collaborating with Russia who are believed to have fled to Belarus.
+Polish prime minister Donald Tusk described the latest incident as an “unprecedented act”, and pinned the blame on two Ukrainians collaborating with Russia who are now believed to have fled to Belarus.

-He is angry - but these attacks are not unprecedented.
-And he knows better than any European leader what Russia is up to after Poland was penetrated by at least 23 Russian drones in September.
+Tusk is angry – but these attacks are not unprecedented.
+And he knows better than any European leader what Russia is up to, after Poland was penetrated by at least 23 Russian drones in September.

 These weapons were not armed.
 But they fly only in one direction.
 They are not aircraft that probe defences and then fly home – they are, in effect, kinetic bombs.

-Like the explosives on the Polish railway, and waves of arson attacks on aircraft, warehouses, even a plot against a Russian-born London restaurateur, the Polish operations could have killed people.
+Like the waves of arson attacks on aircraft and warehouses – even a plot against a Russian-born London restaurateur – the Polish operations could have killed people.
 They were, by any definition, acts not just of sabotage but of terror.

-This week, Russia carried out a drone assault on the Turkish-flagged Liquid natural Gas carrier just inside Ukrainian waters, which has hit Romania hard.
+This week, Russia carried out a drone assault on a Turkish-flagged liquid natural gas carrier just inside Ukrainian waters, which has hit Romania hard.
 Footage of flames billowing from the ship went around the world.

 But Nato is coy about all this.

 British agents working for Russia have not been similarly charged or accused of terrorism.
-But recent plots uncovered include five men convicted of arson against a Ukrainian business in Britain and plans to kidnap the owner of Mayfair’s Hide restaurant and burn it down.
+But recent plots uncovered include an arson attack against a Ukrainian business in Britain, for which five men were convicted, and a plan to kidnap the owner of Mayfair’s Hide restaurant and burn it down.

-According to a report from the Centre for International and Strategic Studies as of March this year, there have been at least 70 known acts of sabotage attributed to Russia across Europe since the full scale invasion of Ukraine by Putin in 2022.
+According to a report from the Centre for International and Strategic Studies, as of March this year, there had been at least 70 known acts of sabotage attributed to Russia across Europe since Putin’s full-scale invasion of Ukraine in 2022.
 Other sources have the number higher.

 “Roughly 27 per cent of the attacks were against transportation targets (such as trains, vehicles, and airplanes), another 27 per cent were against government targets (such as military bases and officials), 21 per cent were against critical infrastructure targets (such as pipelines, undersea fiber-optic cables, and the electricity grid), and 21 per cent were against industry (such as defence companies),” the report said.